reduxjs/redux/README.md

 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as [live code editing combined with a time traveling debugger](https://github.com/reduxjs/redux-devtools).

 You can use Redux together with [React](https://reactjs.org), or with any other view library.
-It is tiny (2kB, including dependencies).
+It is tiny (2kB, including dependencies), and has a rich ecosystem of addons.

 [![build status](https://img.shields.io/travis/reduxjs/redux/master.svg?style=flat-square)](https://travis-ci.org/reduxjs/redux)
 [![npm version](https://img.shields.io/npm/v/redux.svg?style=flat-square)](https://www.npmjs.com/package/redux)